eclipse-wildwebdeveloper/wildwebdeveloper/CONTRIBUTING.md

 $ mvn clean verify -Dtest=TestHTML
 ```

-In case you need to work on tests only or repeatedly execute several tests, it's easier and faster to build everything then run only the tests:
+In case you need to work on tests only or repeatedly execute several tests, it's easier and faster to build everything than run only the tests:

 ```
 $ cd <WildWebDeveloper project root directory>